 - Uses the same ink as the base model(s)

-- Uses the same refill shape
+- Uses the same refill (or at least the same shape refill)

 - Aesthetically similar

-- All, at at least mostly, metal construction
+- Mostly metal construction

 - Not too expensive (under $20)

-Some popular premium Japanese pens are:
+Some of the best premium Japanese pens that fit the above rule set are:

 - Pilot Cavalier